 1982 - The George M. Goodloe Townhouses, 1971 Beach Avenue, Atlantic Beach FL.
 Three under one roof.
 Commissioned 1979.
 Sold to Mark S. Howard.

 1987 - The Grandy House, 1927 Beachside Court, Atlantic Beach FL.
 Sold to Ronald and Marchant Martin.
 3,570 sf.
-Three-story wood-framed structure on concrete piers.

 1994 - The Chapman Root III House, 489 Ocean Shore Boulevard, Ormond Beach FL.
 Two three-story, concrete block towers support second and third floor spaces bridging the towers.
 Swimming pool doubles as a reflecting pool, abutting the ocean shore.
 6,500 sf.
 Commissioned 1989.
 Sold in 2015 to Andrea Bertele.
 For sale in 2019.

 1998 - The Edwards House, 65 19th Street, Atlantic Beach FL.
 1707 sf.
 Commissioned 1997.
 Sold to Janice Madsen.
 Sold in 2013 to David and Patricia Sweeney.
 Sold in 2017 to Lynn and Paul Mattingly.

-1999 - Sea Gardens Townhouses, 2277 Seminole Road, Atlantic Beach FL.
+1999 - The Sea Gardens Townhouses, 2277 Seminole Road, Atlantic Beach FL.
 Owned by Tore-King, Inc. 15 units.
 Built by Demetree Industries; structural engineer, Haley Keister; HVAC, Roy Turknett.
 Commissioned 1977.
 Featured in Architectural Record Houses of 1979.

 2000 - The Gregory K. West and Susan Hill House, aka West-Hill House, 57 19th Street, Atlantic Beach FL.
 1,487 sf with 533 sf addition.
 Commissioned 1993.
-Concrete block towers support wood-frame superstructure.

 2001 - The Margaret S. (Peggy) Cornelius House, 71 19th Street, Atlantic Beach FL.
 Commissioned 1998.
 2,205 sf.
 Design inspired by 19th century settlers' houses found in Northern Florida.
 Metal roofing with shingle siding.
 Sold to Stephanie Hardman and Karin Raudsep.